immunefi-team/Bounty_Boosts/Alchemix/31196 - [SC - Critical] Voterpoke does not check lastVoted resulting in....md

 # `Voter.poke` does not check `lastVoted` resulting in infinite replication of $FLUX

-Submitted on Tue May 14 2024 13:38:20 GMT-0400 (Atlantic Standard Time) by @yttriumzz for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 14th 2024 at 19:38:20 UTC by @yttriumzz for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #31196